-Lisa Gezelter and Matt Perreault Legislative Analysts Legislative Policy and Research Office Lisa.Gezelter@oregonlegislature.gov 503-986-1664 Doug Wilson and Julie Neburka Budget Analysts Legislative Fiscal Office Julie.Neburka@oregonlegislature.gov 503-986-1839
+Lisa Gezelter, Legislative Analyst Legislative Policy and Research Office Lisa.gezelter@oregonlegislature.gov 503-986-1664 Doug Wilson, Budget Analyst Legislative Fiscal Office Doug.wilson@oregonlegislature.gov 503-986-1837

 A publication of the Oregon Legislative Policy and Research Office, which provides centralized, professional, and nonpartisan research, issue analysis and committee management services for the Legislative Assembly.
 The Legislative Policy and Research Office does not provide legal advice.
 This document contains general information that is current as of the date of publication.
 Subsequent action by the legislative, executive, or judicial branches may affect accuracy.